layervault/jquery.haircut.js/README.md

 You can see a video of it in action here: [Haircut in Action](https://vimeo.com/user7743505/review/46901981/e833d7d78d).

+When hovering over a piece of text that's been given a haircut, the full text is display in a nice bubble.
+This bubble can be styled to the user's desire.
+Haircut is smart enough to pull out and include anchor tags contained within ellipsized text.

 ## Setup

 First, include haircut on the page.
 Bonus points for rolling it into your asset pipeline.